10/6/98

 While some may claim to have reached that goal, others believe that the

 process has gone astray.
-To highlight these concerns, please refer to the
+To highlight these concerns, please refer to

 press release issued June 5, 1998 titled "COMMERCE DEPARTMENT RELEASES

 POLICY STATEMENT ON THE INTERNET DOMAIN NAME SYSTEM."
-In that release,
+In that

 Becky Burr said: